 Distributions from Asset Manager Affiliates.
 We receive cash distributions from our investment in our Asset Manager Affiliates, which are wholly-owned and manage CLO Funds that invest primarily in broadly syndicated non-investment grade loans, high yield bonds and other credit instruments issued by corporations.
 As managers of CLO Funds, our Asset Manager Affiliates receive contractual and recurring management fees from the CLO Funds for their management and advisory services.
-In addition, our Asset Manager Affiliates may also earn income related to net interest on assets accumulated for future CLO issuances on which they have taken a first loss position in connection with loan warehouse arrangements for their CLO Funds.
+In addition, our Asset Manager Affiliates may also earn income related to net interest on assets accumulated for future CLO Funds.
 The annual management fees that our Asset Manager Affiliates receive are generally based on a fixed percentage of the par value of assets under management and are recurring in nature for the term of the CLO Fund so long as the Asset Manager Affiliates manage the fund.
 As a result, the annual management fees earned by our Asset Manager Affiliates generally are not subject to market value fluctuations in the underlying collateral.
 Our Asset Manager Affiliates may receive incentive fees provided such CLO Funds have achieved a minimum investment return to holders of their subordinated securities or preferred shares as per the terms of each CLO Fund management agreement.
-During the years ended December 31, 2015 and 2014, the Asset Manager Affiliates received incentive fees from three and five funds, respectively.
+During the years ended December 31, 2016 and 2015, the Asset Manager Affiliates received incentive fees from two and three funds, respectively.